 ADS' previous Area Plan forecasted opportunities to contribute to development of Accountable Community of Health (ACH) in King County.
-During those four years, ADS participated in the development of King County's ACH, HealthierHere, as a member of the Interim Leadership Council.
-ADS now participates in HealthierHere's established governing structure and contributes to development and oversight of innovation projects-projects that seek to improve population health and achieve greater health equity.
+ADS and Public Health participated in the development of the ACH, working together on its interim leadership council and later on HealthierHere's established governing structure.
+Both agencies contribute to development and oversight of innovation projects-projects that seek to improve population health and achieve greater health equity.
 ADS will continue to engage with HealthierHere as an innovation partner, supporting efforts in cross-sector collaboration, training, community-clinic partnerships.

-In alignment with the HealthierHere Innovation Target areas, ADS has identified future opportunities to enhance existing coordination with first responders through collaborative dispatch service, on-scene services, and after-care community services.
+In alignment with the HealthierHere innovation target areas, ADS has identified future opportunities to enhance existing coordination with first responders through collaborative dispatch service, on-scene services, and after-care community services.
 ADS continues to work with our partners to ensure that King County residents receive the best possible emergency services, regardless of age, race, ethnicity, socioeconomic status, gender, culture, and language.